awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 ## Custom key store quota<a name="rps-key-stores"></a>

+AWS KMS custom key stores support only [symmetric encryption KMS keys](concepts.md#symmetric-cmks)\.
+The `Cryptographic operations (symmetric) request rate` for each AWS account and Region applies to KMS keys in a custom key store\.
+For example, each AWS account can have up to 50,000 requests per second on symmetric KMS keys in US East \(N\.
+Virginia\) \(us\-east\-1\), including requests that use KMS keys in custom key stores\.

-AWS KMS custom key stores support only symmetric encryption KMS keys\.
-The KMS keys in each custom key store share a `Cryptographic operations (symmetric) request rate` request quota of 1,800 operations per second\.
-This quota is calculated separately for each custom key store\.
+In addition, the KMS keys in each custom key store share a `Cryptographic operations (symmetric) request rate` request quota of 1,800 operations per second\.
+This *custom key store quota* is calculated separately for each custom key store\.
+It might include requests from multiple AWS accounts that use KMS keys in the custom key store\.

-However, not all operations use the quota equally\.
-The `GenerateDataKey`, `GenerateDataKeyWithoutPlaintext`, and `GenerateRandom` operations use approximately three times as much of the per\-second quota as the `Encrypt`, `Decrypt`, and `ReEncrypt` operations\.

-For example, if you are requesting only `Encrypt` and `Decrypt` operations, you can perform approximately 1,800 operations per second\.
-If, instead, you request repeated `GenerateDataKey` operations, your performance might be closer to 600 operations per second\.
-For applications patterns that consist of roughly equal numbers of `GenerateDataKey` and `Decrypt` operations, you can expect about 1,200 operations per second\.

-The custom key store quota is not adjustable\.
-You cannot increase it by using Service Quotas or by creating a case in AWS Support\.
+Requests for [cryptographic operations](concepts.md#cryptographic-operations) on a KMS key in a custom key store apply both to the account\-level quota on the calling account and the custom key store quota\.
+For example, if you request an [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation on a KMS key in a custom key store in the US East \(N\.
+Virginia\) \(us\-east\-1\) Region, that request counts toward the account\-level quota \(50,000 requests per second for each account\) and toward the custom key store quota \(1,800 requests per second for each custom key store\)\.
+However, a request for a management operation, such as [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html), on a KMS key in a custom key store applies only to its account\-level quota \(15 requests per second\)\.

 **Note**
 If the AWS CloudHSM cluster that is associated with the custom key store is processing numerous commands, including those unrelated to the custom key store, you might get an AWS KMS `ThrottlingException` at a lower\-than\-expected rate\.
 If this occurs, lower your request rate to AWS KMS, reduce the unrelated load, or use a dedicated AWS CloudHSM cluster for your custom key store\.